Canada-U.S. Shared Border: Key to Security and Prosperity

 This plan is focused on four areas of cooperation:

 Infrastructure is a very important part of a shared border.
-The new International Trade Crossing (NITC) at the Windsor-Detroit border crossing – the busiest Canada-U.S. commercial crossing with over 8,000 trucks crossing each day – will create thousands of jobs and opportunities in Canada and the U.S. both during the construction period and in the years to come, and ensure continued economic growth on both sides of the border.
+The new Gordie Howe International Bridge currently in development– which is the busiest Canada-U.S. commercial crossing with over 18,500 trucks crossing each day (2016) – will create thousands of jobs and opportunities in Canada and the U.S. both during the construction period and in the years to come, and ensure continued economic growth on both sides of the border.

 - Over 400,000 people cross our shared border each day.